PedroMD/scd-16-09/README.md

 * users
 * alerts

 All of them have proper CRUD methods, and some are related to each other.
 Visiting the API documentation helps to visualize this.
-Swagger-ui, however, does not easily show the defined Models, so it might help visiting  `http://localhost:3030/models` which renders it more clearly.
-Also, each service folder has its own `{service}-model.js` file, where the designed model is defined.
+Swagger-ui, however, does not easily show the defined Models, so it might help visiting the page http://localhost:3030/models.

 ## Configuration

 All relevant configuration (listening ports, DB connection, etc.) can be found in the config folder.
 F

-or instance, if you do not want to clean the Database once the unit testing is done (which can also be used to generate random data), set `testing.cleanDB` to `false`.
-This is useful if you just want to use the unit testing for scaffolding purposes.
+or instance, if you do not want to clean the Database once the unit-testing is done (which can also be used to generate random data), set `testing.cleanDB` to `false`.
+This is useful if you just want to use the unit-testing for scaffolding purposes.
 Just make sure you remove all hooks preventing you to delete the protected services (check [NOTES](#notes)), or just do it via the mongo shell.

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3.
+1. Download this repo

-1. Make sure you have all latest stable version of [NodeJS](https://nodejs.org/) & [npm](https://www.npmjs.com/) & [MongoDB](https://www.mongodb.com/download-center?jmp=nav) installed
+2. Make sure you have all latest stable version of [NodeJS](https://nodejs.org/) & [npm](https://www.npmjs.com/) & [MongoDB](https://www.mongodb.com/download-center?jmp=nav) installed

-2. Install your dependencies
+3. Install dependencies

     ```
     cd path/to/SCD_16_09_PedroDiogo; npm install
     ```

-3. Start your app
+4. Start the server

     ```
     npm start